 For the sake of this example, let’s say the Longhorns do win.
 So the next step is to show the viewers the apple on the following morning.
 This is what is called “closing the feedback loop.”
 If everything goes well, you’ll make money on the wager!

 But let’s say there is an upset.
 Even though the viewers described the apple, BYU wins.
 If that happens it means that, no matter how well the viewers described the apple, during the feedback event the following morning, you have to show the viewers the correct target—in other words, you have show them the pencil.

-In this second “upset” case, the viewing was wrong–and it happens about 30% of the time.
-Describing the wrong target is called “displacement,” and it can happen for any number of reasons–all of which we cover in our Associative Remote Viewing Course.
+This is because in this second “upset” case, the viewing was wrong—and it happens about 30% of the time in ARV.
+Describing the wrong target is called “displacement,” and it can happen for any number of reasons—all of which we cover in our Associative Remote Viewing Course.
 Counterintuitive as it may sound, you have to show the viewers the correct target, no matter how well they described the wrong one.
 This is so that in the long term they will (hopefully) learn to describe the correct target more reliably.

 This may seem to you to be an overly complicated way to predict the future.
 But there is a reason for it.
 In previous remote viewing research, the scientists discovered that if you “front load” a viewer by asking who will win the game, the response will usually be no better than chance—there will only be a 50/50 likelihood that he or she will be right.
 In other words, it would essentially be a guess.

 The reason for this is that the conscious mind gets involved, and tries to come up with a rational answer to a question for which there is no available information yet—the outcome of a future event.
 When the rational mind lacks sufficient information, it resorts to guessing.